micazeve/MAGearRefreshControl/README.md

 ###Refresh control###

-`MAGearRefreshControl` must be used from an `UITableViewController` subclass or `UIViewController` subclass.
+`MAGearRefreshControl` must be used from an `UITableViewController` subclass or `UIViewController` subclass with an `UITableView`.
+Examples are provided for both cases.

     refreshControl = MAGearRefreshControl(frame: CGRectMake(0, -self.tableView.bounds.height, self.view.frame.width, self.tableView.bounds.height))